-Schools, Colleges and Work-Based Learning Providers, looking to achieve a dedicated quality award for their overall CEIAG programme of activities, which is professionally-driven and content specific, are invited to look at the Quality in Careers Standard.
+Schools, Colleges and Work-Based Learning Providers, looking to achieve a dedicated quality award for their overall CEIAG programme of activities, which is professionally-driven, content specific, and externally assessed, are invited to look at the Quality in Careers Standard.

-As England's dedicated national quality award, the Quality in Careers Standard uniquely accrdits the four components of the CEIAG:
+As England's dedicated national quality award, the Quality in Careers Standard uniquely accredits the four components of the CEIAG:

 - Careers Education

 There are already over 1100 Schools, Colleges and WBL providers in England who either hold or are working toward the Quality in Careers Standard.
 This includes 30% of England's state secondary schools & academies as well as 30% of England's Sixth Form Colleges.

 This link takes you to schools, colleges, and other learning providers who currently hold the Standard